GiGurra/flycd/README.md

 ### Some more TODOs

+* Support for setting env vars, secrets and common values on a project level
 * Support for creating/updating fly.io volumes
 * Support for creation/updating fly.io secrets (not sure how though :S)
 * More practical ways to configure Machine types, ram & cpu modifications